awsdocs/aws-java-developer-guide-v2/doc_source/migration-whats-different.md

 ## High\-Level libraries<a name="highlevel-libraries"></a>

-High\-level libraries, such as the Amazon S3 Transfer Manager and the Amazon SQS Client\-side Buffering, are not yet available in version 2\.x\.
-See the AWS SDK for Java 2\.x [changelog](https://github.com/aws/aws-sdk-java-v2/blob/master/docs/LaunchChangelog.md#7-high-level-libraries) for a complete list of libraries\.
+High\-level libraries, such as the Amazon SQS Client\-side Buffering, are not yet available in version 2\.x\.
+See the AWS SDK for Java 2\.x [changelog](https://github.com/aws/aws-sdk-java-v2/blob/master/docs/LaunchChangelog.md#7-high-level-libraries) for a list of libraries that have been released\.

-If your application depends on these libraries, see [Using both SDKs side\-by\-side](migration-side-by-side.md) to learn how to configure your pom\.xml to use both 1\.x and 2\.x\.
-Refer to the AWS SDK for Java 2\.x [changelog](https://github.com/aws/aws-sdk-java-v2/blob/master/docs/LaunchChangelog.md#7-high-level-libraries) for updates about these libraries\.
+If your application depends on libraries that have not yet been released in version 2\.x, see [Using both SDKs side\-by\-side](migration-side-by-side.md) to learn how to configure your pom\.xml to use both 1\.x and 2\.x\.

 ## Adding version 2\.x to Your Project<a name="adding-v2"></a>